refractionPOINT/lce_doc/docs/dr.md

 Each operator may have parameters alongside it.
 Some parameters, such as `not`, are useable on all operators.
 Most operators have required parameters specific to them.

-> For a full list of operators and usage, see the TODO Operators reference doc.
+> For a full list of operators and their usage, see [Reference: Operators](operators.md).

 ### Paths